nautechsystems/nautilus_trader/docs/user_guide/architecture.md

 - Implementation techniques

 ## Design philosophy
-The major architectural techniques and design patterns employed by NautilusTrader, including:
+The major architectural techniques and design patterns employed by NautilusTrader are:
 - Domain driven design (DDD)
 - Event-driven architecture
 - Messaging patterns (Pub/Sub, Req/Rep, point-to-point)
 - Ports and adapters
-- Crash only design
+- 'Crash only' design

 ## Framework organization
 The codebase is organized with a layering of abstraction levels, and generally grouped into logical subpackages of cohesive concepts.
-You can navigate to the documentation for each of these subpackages from the left menu.
+You can navigate to the documentation for each of these subpackages from the left nav menu.

 ### Core / low-Level
-- `core`: constants, functions and low-level components used throughout the framework
+- `core` - constants, functions and low-level components used throughout the framework
-- `common`: common parts for assembling the frameworks various components
+- `common` - common parts for assembling the frameworks various components
-- `network`: low-level base components for networking clients
+- `network` - low-level base components for networking clients
-- `serialization`: serialization base components and serializer implementations
+- `serialization` - serialization base components and serializer implementations
-- `model`: defines a rich trading domain model
+- `model` - defines a rich trading domain model

 ### Components
-- `accounting`: different account types and account management machinery
+- `accounting` - different account types and account management machinery
-- `adapters`: integration adapters for the platform including brokers and exchanges
+- `adapters` - integration adapters for the platform including brokers and exchanges
-- `analysis`: components relating to trading performance statistics and analysis
+- `analysis` - components relating to trading performance statistics and analysis
-- `cache`: provides common caching infrastructure
+- `cache` - provides common caching infrastructure
-- `data`: the data stack and data tooling for the platform
+- `data` - the data stack and data tooling for the platform
-- `execution`: the execution stack for the platform
+- `execution` - the execution stack for the platform
-- `indicators`: a set of efficient indicators and analyzers
+- `indicators` - a set of efficient indicators and analyzers
-- `infrastructure`: technology specific infrastructure implementations
+- `infrastructure` - technology specific infrastructure implementations
-- `msgbus`: a universal message bus for connecting system components
+- `msgbus` - a universal message bus for connecting system components
-- `persistence`: data storage, cataloging and retrieval, mainly to support backtesting
+- `persistence` - data storage, cataloging and retrieval, mainly to support backtesting
-- `portfolio`: portfolio management functionality
+- `portfolio` - portfolio management functionality
-- `risk`: risk specific components and tooling
+- `risk` - risk specific components and tooling
-- `trading`: trading domain specific components and tooling
+- `trading` - trading domain specific components and tooling

 ### System implementations
-- `backtest`: backtesting componentry as well as a backtest engine implementation
+- `backtest` - backtesting componentry as well as a backtest engine and node implementations
-- `live`: live engine and client implementations as well as a node for live trading
+- `live` - live engine and client implementations as well as a node for live trading
-- `system`: the core system kernel common between backtest, sandbox and live contexts
+- `system` - the core system kernel common between backtest, sandbox and live contexts

 ## System architecture

 ### Environment contexts
-- Backtest
+- `Backtest` - historical data with simulated venues
-- Sandbox
+- `Sandbox` - Real-time data with simulated venues
-- Live
+- `Live` - Real-time data with live venues (paper trading or real accounts)

 ### Common core
-NautilusTrader has been designed to share as much common code between backtest and live systems as possible.
+NautilusTrader has been designed to share as much common code between backtest, sandbox and live systems as possible.
 This is formalized in the `system` subpackage, where you will find the `NautilusKernel` class, providing a common core system kernel.

-A _ports and adapters_ architectural style allows modular components to be 'plugged into' the core system, providing many hook points for user defined / custom implementations.
+A _ports and adapters_ architectural style allows modular components to be 'plugged into' the core system, providing many hooks for user defined / custom implementations.

 ### Messaging
-To facilitate this modularity and loose coupling, an extremely efficient `MessageBus` passes data, commands and events as messages between components.
+To facilitate modularity and loose coupling, an extremely efficient `MessageBus` passes messages (data, commands and events) between components.

 From a high level architectural view, it's important to understand that the platform has been designed to run efficiently on a single thread, for both backtesting and live trading.
-A lot of research and testing resulted in arriving at this design, as it was found the overhead of context switching between threads didn't pay off in better performance.
+Much research and testing resulted in arriving at this design, as it was found the overhead of context switching between threads didn't actually result in improved performance.

 When considering the logic of how your trading will work within the system boundary, you can expect each component to consume messages in a predictable synchronous way (_similar_ to the [actor model](https://en.wikipedia.org/wiki/Actor_model)).